+Tardiness

-Tardiness Tardiness is defined as arriving later than scheduled school or class start time.
+Tardiness is defined as arriving later than scheduled school or class start time.
 The academic day begins at 7:50 a.m.
-Punctuality is vital to a student's academic progress.
-Additionally, out of respect for teachers and other students, a student should be on time.

 A student is late or tardy if the 7:50am bell rings before the student reaches his/her classroom.

+Consequences

-Consequences The first three times the student is late within a school-year; it will be recorded with verbal warnings provided.
-Upon the 4th tardy within a school-year, the principal may call the parents/guardians to schedule a conference to develop a plan of correction.
-Upon the 5th time, a thirty minute detention may be required as a consequence.
+Upon the 5th tardy within a school-year, the principal may call the parents/guardians to schedule a conference to develop a plan of correction.

 Furthermore, if a student is tardy more than 10 times in a school-year, the principal may call the parents/guardians to schedule a conference to develop a plan of correction.
-Longer detention periods may also occur as a consequence.
 A Truancy Officer may be contacted if absences exceed 15 times.